diegodoimo/geometry_representations/README.md

 python download.py
 ```

-## Plot the intrinsic dimension and overlap profiles
+### Plot the intrinsic dimension and overlap profiles
-### Image
-With the following, you can plot the intrinsic dimension profiles (Fig. 1) and the overlap with the class labels (Fig. 4).
-The plots shown below are saved by default in "./results/plots"
+You can plot the intrinsic dimension profiles (Fig. 1) and the overlap with the class labels (Fig. 4).

 ```
 python plot_id_overlap.py
 ```
+The plots shown below are saved by default in "./results/plots".

 <table>
   <tr>